ThomasShih/Alarm-Clock-with-Music-using-Verilog/README.md

 The actual code files all have a suffix of ".v", but without an actual dedicated IDE, this codebase would be extremely hard to understand.

-As promised, this is my documentation! (see.\Results\AlarmClockReport.pdf)
+As promised, this is my documentation! (see .\Results\AlarmClockReport.pdf)